Set include path

 dstmp->openDataset();

-// Step 3: Split matrix into mblocks
+// Step 3: Split into blocks

 strOutPath = "Step1/" + strdataset + "rows";